denisk20/bullshit-bingo-champion/README.md

 * Create and modify word cards easily.
 Drag and drop to arrange words.
 Shuffle cards.
 * Save cards as *.bullshit text files, which can then be opened by the app!
 * Share cards with friends via email, evernote or whatever you want.
 Just send a *.bullshit file and a person will be able to open it using the app.
+* Share the results of your game sessions via social networks.
 * Keep a list of you favorite cards!
 There will be no meeting that you will not enjoy.
 * Animations!
 * Free and open source